henrik42/solo/README.md

     figwheel.client.start.call(null,config);

-So when `solo-spa.js` is loaded into the browser it loads `figwheel.connect` and this will start a web-socket connection into the Figwheel _server_.
+So when `solo-spa.js` is loaded into the browser it loads `figwheel.connect` and this will start a web-socket [2] connection into the Figwheel _server_.

 For this to work you have to run `lein run-figwheel` __first__ before you point your browser to http://localhost:3000/spa.
-Since `run-figwheel` does a `clean` you would see an empty page otherwise.
+Since `run-figwheel` does a `clean` (which removes all the JS files below `resources/public/js/compiled/`) you would see an empty page otherwise.

-__Note:__ Figwheel really creates CLJS and not JS.
+__Note:__ The Figwheel compile really creates CLJS and not JS.
 The CLJS is then compiled to JS like all the other CLJS.
 Take a look at `resources/public/js/compiled/assets/figwheel/connect.cljs`:

     ;; This namespace was created to add to the :preloads clojureScript